-Quality of life patient reported outcome measures may be used to correlate a subject's feeling about their own well-being with clinical observations.
+Quality of life patient reported outcome measures will be analyzed through descriptive statistics and may be also used to correlate a participant's feeling about their own well-being with clinical observations.
 The IVI-C and IVI-A will be summarized by the 3 domains of reading and accessing information, mobility and independence, and emotional well-being.
-The EQ-5D-5L4 and EQ-5D-Y5 will also be summarized (see Attachment 1 for details).
+The EQ-5D-5L and EQ-5D-Y will also be summarized (see Attachment 1 for details).